 \section{Discussion}

-This survey examines various forms of asymptotic normality arising in stochastic blockmodels.
-As we have seen, properties of the underlying edge probability matrix $B$ play an important role in determining the limiting covariance matrix, the centering, and the scaling yielding asymptotic normality.
-Further, a common theme has emerged for row vectors in graph embeddings: for not-too-sparse networks, the rows of empirical embeddings are asymptotically Gaussian about their population counterparts after proper orientation, with asymptotic covariance impacted by spectral properties of the $B$ matrix and scaling determined by the relationship between $n$ and $\rho_n$.
-Consequently, cluster geometry and `point cloud shape' depend on the underlying network connectivity properties.
-Networks with communities that are difficult to distinguish on the basis of connectivity patterns yield highly elliptical cluster geometry relative to settings where communities have well-separated, sufficiently different connectivity properties.
+This survey illustrates how properties of the underlying block probability matrix $B$ influence the emergence and behavior of asymptotic normality phenomena.
+For not-too-sparse networks, this survey highlights that the row vectors of data-derived embeddings are asymptotically Gaussian about their population counterparts after proper orientation, with asymptotic covariance affected by the limiting behavior of the sparsity term $\rho_n$.
+Notably, cluster geometry and point cloud shape in low-dimensional Euclidean space are driven by characteristics of underlying network connectivity.
+Networks with communities that are difficult to distinguish on the basis of connectivity patterns yield highly elliptical cluster geometry compared to settings where communities are well-separated with sufficiently distinct connectivity properties.

-Beyond cluster geometry, aggregating information from spectral embeddings also yields asymptotic normality, only now with scaling and centering determined by higher-order fluctuations of certain leading-order linear terms, e.g.,~\cref{asympexp}.
-Further, spectral embeddings and related quantities are useful for hypothesis testing and for parameter estimation.
-By understanding the geometry of spectral embeddings, one can devise statistically principled test statistics with explicit limiting distributions or asymptotically efficient estimators of population parameters.
-Information-geometric properties can also \emph{interact} with latent space geometry; spectral estimators of population parameters without refinement can lose statistical efficiency in rank-deficient stochastic blockmodels.
-For multiple networks, the particular form of the asymptotic distribution may depend also on the \emph{interaction} between different edge probability matrices.
-Latent space geometry can substantially vary based on the choice of spectral embedding and data aggregation, manifest in the diverse expressions for resulting asymptotic covariance matrices, e.g.,~contrast \cref{thm:jonesCLT} and \cref{thm:MASE2}.
+Outside of cluster geometry, aggregating information from spectral embeddings also yields asymptotic normality.
+Furthermore, spectral embeddings and related quantities are useful for hypothesis testing and for parameter estimation.
+By understanding the geometry of spectral embeddings, one can devise test statistics with known limiting distributions or asymptotically efficient estimators of population parameters.
+Information-geometric properties also interface with latent space geometry, in the sense that spectral estimators of population parameters, without refinement, can be statistically inefficiency in rank-degenerate stochastic blockmodels.
+For multiple networks, the particular form of the asymptotic distribution can also depend on the relationships between different block probability matrices.
+Latent space geometry can substantially change based on the choice of spectral embedding and data aggregation, manifest in the diverse expressions for resulting asymptotic covariance matrices.
+For example, contrast \cref{thm:jonesCLT,thm:MASE2}.